-German Fetish Ball 2019 Weekend concludes with the traditional Farewell Breakfast/Brunch running from 11am at a local restaurant (venue to be announced).
+German Fetish Ball 2019 Weekend concludes with the traditional Farewell Breakfast/ Brunch from 11am at a local restaurant (venue tba).
 Even some of the people who’ve been partying until dawn at the Ball manage to attend this.
 One day, I’ll manage it too.

-The confidence that increasing attendances have instilled in the GFB’s organisers over the past few years means that preparations for the following year start earlier each time, as René confirms:
+The confidence that increasing attendances have instilled in the GFB organisers in recent years means that preparations for the following year start earlier each time, as René confirms:

 And you might be interested to know that another of Xklusiv’s plans for 2020 is to launch an Easter event called Fetish Easter Weekend.
 No further details are available yet, but the difficulties a certain other Easter fetish weekend has experienced this year might possibly be a factor in Xklusiv’s thinking.

-Xklusiv’s plans for Easter 2020 should not, however, be confused with 2019’s Easter Fetish Weekend (aka Easter Fetish Meeting), an informal holiday gathering of fetish people at Essen’s Hotel Bredeney made possible because the hotel will not be partnering with FetishEvolution this year.READ MORE QUICK LINK:
+Xklusiv’s plans for Easter 2020 should not, however, be confused with 2019’s Easter Fetish Weekend (aka Easter Fetish Meeting), an informal holiday gathering of fetish people at Essen’s Hotel Bredeney made possible because the hotel will not be partnering with FetishEvolution this year.READ MORE – GO TO PAGE 2 OF 2

 Pages: 1 2